tracyhatemice/derper-docker/contrib/README.md

 - The service will automatically restart on failure
 - Logs are available via `journalctl -u derper -f`
 - The setup assumes your derper binary is at `/usr/local/bin/derper` - adjust the path in the service file if needed
-- I used port 3478/udp (standard STUN port) instead of 3467/udp in the firewall rules - adjust if 3467 is specifically required
 - The service uses Let's Encrypt for certificates, so ensure your domain points to this server